Weyl's law for singular Riemannian manifolds: Introduction

-Via a classical argument, we also prove the concentration of eigenfunctions of the Laplace-Beltrami operator at the metric boundary, in presence of a non-classical Weyl's asymptotics.
-A precise statement is the following (see Section \ref{sec:concentration}).
+Via a classical argument, we also prove the concentration of eigenfunctions at the metric boundary, in presence of a non-classical Weyl's asymptotics.
+It applies in particular to all structures satisfying Assumption~\ref{a:singularity}, with compact metric completion, and with infinite volume.
+See Theorem \ref{t:localization}.

 \begin{theorem} Let $\M$ be an $n$-dimensional Riemannian manifold such that the Laplace-Beltrami operator $\Delta$ has discrete spectrum, and